105 – OCAD University

-Those applying to an upper year (year 2 or 3) must have at least 1 year of postsecondary education that is determined to be the equivalent of the first year of the selected program.
+If you are applying to an upper year (year 2 or 3), you must have at least 1 year of postsecondary education that is the equivalent of the first year of the selected program.

 This equivalency must be documented by transcripts and course syllabi from recognized, accredited educational institutions.

 Year-level placement and acceptance is based on the strength of your portfolio/supplemental application and academic history.
 You must also provide proof of English proficiency.

 You are eligible to apply using this category only if you qualify for current articulation agreements or transfer pathways with OCAD University.

 If English is not your first language and you have not completed 4 consecutive years of study in an

 The Honours Bachelor of Arts in Visual and Critical Studies is a degree program at OCAD University that officially launched in September 2014.

 In addition to academic requirements, there are supplementary writing sample assignments required for admission to our Visual and Critical Studies (BA) program.
 We will notify you of further details and deadlines by email.